avarakin/AstroPiMaker4/README.md

 It will ask to change the password.

+4. Install the software

- and then run the following commands
+Run the following commands:

 ```
 sudo apt update